 The area is so abundant with wildflowers and such a popular area of the United States for wildflower viewing that each year there is a wildflower pilgrimage event in Great Smoky Mountains National Park.
 This 70-year old event features professionally guided wildflower walks, exhibits, and educational opportunities showcasing the rich natural and cultural resources in the area.
 While this event typically happens in mid-to-late April each year during the ephemeral bloom, this year they are hosting a virtual Spring Wildflower Pilgrimage due to the park closure.
 This event, happening May 11-17, 2020, gets people outside to explore wildflowers in their own backyard and neighborhoods.
 Enjoy the Spring Wildflower Pilgrimage event virtually this year and then visit Great Smoky Mountains National Park this summer or fall to enjoy the wildflowers that bloom throughout the season.

 The Great Smoky Mountains are one of the best places to see wildflowers in the U.S. and with so many hiking options, there are tons of ways to get up close to the beautiful blooms.
 While spring is the most popular time to see wildflowers throughout the park, the humid climate creates beautiful flowers throughout the summer and fall as well.
-After a long day hiking and seeing sweeping views of wildflowers in Great Smoky Mountains National Park, retreat back to your luxury glamping tent at Under Canvas Great Smoky Mountains.
+After a long day hiking and seeing sweeping views of wildflowers in Great Smoky Mountains National Park, retreat back to your safari-inspired tent at Under Canvas Great Smoky Mountains.
 Enjoy king sized beds with plush linens, hot water showers, flushing toilets, community fire pits and delectable cuisine just 20 minutes from Gatlinburg, TN.
 We welcome you with open arms and are here to recommend perfect ways to explore wildflowers and hiking in the park.